MicrosoftDocs/MIMDocs/MIMDocs/working-with-mfaserver-for-mim.md

 The following document describes how to setup the Azure MFA server as a second layer of security when your users activate roles in Privileged Access Management or Self-Service Password Reset.

 > [!IMPORTANT]
-> Due to the announcement of Deprecation of Azure Multi-Factor Authentication Software Development Kit, the Azure MFA SDK will be supported for existing customers up until the retirement date of November 14, 2018.
-New customers and current customers will not be able to download SDK anymore via the Azure classic portal.
-To download you will need to reach out to Azure customer support to receive your generated MFA Service Credentials package.
+> Due to the deprecation of Azure Multi-Factor Authentication (MFA) Software Development Kit (SDK), customers will not be able to download the Azure MFA SDK anymore.

-The Article below outlines the configuration update and steps to enable moving from Azure MFA SDK to Azure Multi-Factor Authentication Server.
+The Article below outlines the configuration update and steps to enable moving from Azure MFA SDK to Azure MFA Server.

 ## Prerequisites